Rydberg Atomic Receivers for Multi-Band Communications and Sensing: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sec:sys} presents the system model.
 The theoretical foundation of the multi-band RARE is established in Section~\ref{sec:2}.
-The maximal sensitivity of a multi-band RARE is derived by optimizing the Rabi sum-square in Section~\ref{sec:3}.
-Section~\ref{sec:4} elaborates on the applications of multi-band RARE in CommunSense systems and the associated optimal Rabi attention design.
-Numerical experiments are conducted in Section~\ref{sec:5}, and conclusions are drawn in Section~\ref{sec:6}.
+The maximal sensitivity of a multi-band RARE is derived in Section~\ref{sec:3}.
+Section~\ref{sec:4} elaborates on the applications of multi-band RARE in CommunSense systems and the associated optimal Rabi attention allocation.
+Experiments are conducted in Section~\ref{sec:6}, and conclusions are drawn in Section~\ref{sec:7}.